 For the primary U.S. pension plan, the company's Benefit Plan Investment Committee has established the following approved asset allocation ranges: Equities 30-60 percent, Fixed Income and Cash 20-65 percent, Real Estate 0-15 percent, and Alternative Investments 0-15 percent.
-The Alternative Investments range was expanded in 2016 to further diversify the portfolio.
 For the U.K. pension plan, the U.K. Board of Trustees has established the following asset allocation guidelines: Equities 30-50 percent, Fixed Income and Cash 35-70 percent, and Real Estate 5-15 percent.
 The other significant international pension plans also have established maximum and minimum asset allocation ranges that vary by plan.
 Actual asset allocation within approved ranges is based on a variety of factors, including market conditions and illiquidity constraints.
 To mitigate concentration and other risks, assets are invested across multiple asset classes with active investment managers and passive index funds.